Skip to main content

 The short version

 Buy professional liability coverage before you take your first client.
 Confirm your actual obligation with your state bar rather than assuming.
 Understand that you're almost certainly buying a claims-made policy, which means the retroactive date, continuity of coverage, and an eventual tail are not fine print — they're the whole point.
+Read the exclusions so you know what the policy won't do, especially around cyber and wire fraud.
 Work with a broker who specializes in lawyers, answer the application honestly and in full, and pick a limit that matches the matters you really handle, not the cheapest line on the quote.
+And if a problem ever starts to brew, report it early.

 You can't get a meaningful number from an article, and you shouldn't trust one that tries to give you one.
 Premiums and rules vary by state, practice area, and carrier, and they change.
 Get a real quote from a licensed broker, get your state's requirement from the bar, and treat both as the cost of being allowed to do the work — because that's what they are.